14 Milton Road

-Wolverton railway works in Milton Keynes has seen Royal Saloons built at the home of the UK Royal Train for just shy of 150 years.
-The Royal Trainshed is seen above along with the official plaque celebrating the 150th anniversary of Royal Saloons being based at Wolverton.
+Wolverton railway works in Milton Keynes has seen Royal Saloons built at the home of the UK Royal Train for 150 years this year.
+The corner of the 1869 Saloon is on the left.

 The Full Works contains over 100 images over 68 pages documenting the history of Wolverton Railway Works and was published to mark the Works' 175th anniversary in September 2013.
 It contains previously unpublished details of the UK Royal Train and how its proposed privatisation in 1997 was prevented - by the author.
-An update is provided with every book sold keeping the story up to date.
-Over 1200 have been bought following continuing good reviews and feedback.
-These pictures show Royal Train at Wolverton, the 150 years of Royal Train plaque and an official LNWR postcard of Queen Alexandra's 1903 saloon.
+An update is provided with every book sold keeping the story up to date and there will not be a reprint!

-Please note that all images on this site and in the book are strictly copyright protected but may be purchased up to A3 size using professional printers, paper and inks.
+up to A3 size printed using professional printers, paper and inks.
 Please visit the shop page for details.

 The Full Works is the official Wolverton Works 175th anniversary book and includes an in-depth look at The Royal Train.
 It retails at £5 plus £1.50 P&P from: Phil Marsh, 14 Milton Road, Willen Village, Milton Keynes MK15 9AD.